techschneiderrr/sadi-rasoi-php-project/README.md

-# Sadi-Rasoi-php-Project fgbcvcvb fgbcv fghcbvgcbv
+# Sadi-Rasoi-php-Project fgbcvcvb fgbcv fghcbvgcbvfgcbv

 ### It is a practice project, created just to clear my fundamentals of the language.
 ### Database used for the project is : Mysql